– In pursuit of the openness of

 Hilmar Thórdarson

 Hilmar Thórdarson was born 1960 in Akureyri, Iceland.
 He studied composition at the Reykjavik College of Music, the California Institute of the Arts, and the Yale School of Music.
 After graduation, Hilmar was a visiting scholar at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University and, later, at the Center for New Music and Audio Technologies (CNMAT) at the University of California Berkeley, focusing on interactive composition.
-Thórdarson holds a doctoral degree in Artistic research from the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, where he presently lives.
+Thórdarson holds a doctoral degree in Artistic research from the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, where he lives.

 In 2012, Thórdarson moved to Norway focusing on artistic research and his compositions.